DevelopersBlueprintsIntroduction

 Blueprints

-Blueprints are specifications for Actively Validated Services (AVS) or Instances on the Tangle Network.
-Developers build blueprints using our Gadget SDK (opens in a new tab) and deploy them to the Tangle Network.
-Once deployed, users can create Instances of the Blueprint, which are run by Tangle Operators.
-The Tangle Network incentivizes operators to run these instances by rewarding them with TNT tokens and fees from instancing and instance exeuction.
-Developers incentivize operators to run instances by specifying additional rewards for operators in the Blueprint.
+Blueprints are Infrastructure as Code templates and Instances are their instantiations on the Tangle Network.
+Developers build Blueprints using our Blueprint SDK and deploy them to the Tangle Network.
+Users can discover Blueprints and create Instances of them, which are run by Tangle Operators.
+The Tangle Network incentivizes operators to run these instances by rewarding them with TNT tokens and fees from execution.

-An Actively Validated Service or Blueprint Instance is a computational service that runs a specified period of time, potentially user-specified or on-demand or forever.
-Instances allow Blueprints to be reused multiple times, so that useful services can be leveraged by many customers.
-A key benefit of instancing Blueprints is that each instance can have different operators and diffierent restaked assets securing them.
+A Blueprint Instance is a computational service.
+Blueprints are reusable templates so that useful services can be leveraged by many customers.
+A key benefit of instancing Blueprints is that each instance can have different operators and different restaked assets securing them.

 A Tangle Blueprint is defined by: